tonysneed/Demo.DotNetSelfHost/README.md

-# ASP.NET Core Self-Hosting with a .NET 5 Windows Forms App
+# ASP.NET Core Self-Hosting with a .NET Core 3.1 Windows Forms App

-Demonstrates how to self-host an ASP.NET Core app using a .NET 5 Windows Forms app.
+Demonstrates how to self-host an ASP.NET Core app using a .NET Core 3.1 Windows Forms app.

-## Self-Hosted MVC Core with a .NET 5 Windows Forms App
+## Self-Hosted MVC Core with a .NET Core 3.1 Windows Forms App

-1. Add a new .NET 5 Windows Forms project.
+1. Add a new .NET Core 3.1 Windows Forms project.

 2. Update the Project SDK in .csproj file to **Web**.
    - Add .Web to  Microsoft.NET.Sdk